Floodline

 Aunt Mag.

 I paused, then smiled.
 “You may not know this,” I told him, “but your grandmother set up my grandparents on a blind date in 1937.
-She thought they both had pretty eyes.
 And had she not played matchmaker, I wouldn’t be sitting here — or telling you this story.”

 Steven was quiet for a moment, visibly moved.
 He’d never heard the story before.
 “I had no idea,” he said.
 “That’s incredible.”
 He told me how meaningful it was to learn that his grandmother’s quiet instinct had helped shape another branch of the family tree — one he hadn’t known he was connected to.